 Canine Reproductive Function Tests

-Anti-Müllerian Hormone (AMH) Test for Ovarian Remnant Syndrome and Determination of Spayed/Castrated vs. Intact
+Anti-Müllerian Hormone (AMH) Test for Ovarian Remnant Syndrome, Cryptorchidism and Determination of Spayed/Castrated vs. Intact

 Ovarian remnant syndrome testing consists of AMH and progesterone testing on a single sample.
 A positive AMH test is consistent with the presence of an ovarian remnant, but a negative AMH test does not rule out the presence of a remnant.
 The progesterone level is especially important when the AMH is negative.
-The cell population starts producing progesterone instead of AMH after ovulation, so high progesterone levels with an inconclusive or negative AMH is also diagnostic for an ovarian remnant.
+Corpora lutea secrete progesterone but not AMH, therefore, if a sample is collected after ovulation, a high progesterone level with an inconclusive or negative AMH result could be diagnostic for an ovarian remnant.
 Potential exogenous sources of progesterone would need to be ruled out.

-The qualitative AMH test for dogs was developed to distinguish spayed from ovarian intact bitches after they have reached the age of sexual maturity (varies by breed) or castrated from intact/cryptorchid males from birth.
+The qualitative AMH test for dogs can also distinguish spayed from ovarian intact bitches after they have reached the age of sexual maturity (varies by breed) or castrated from intact/cryptorchid males from birth.
 Wait at least one month after spay/neuter before pulling a sample for AMH testing to allow it to clear from the circulation.
 A negative AMH test is consistent with a spayed female or castrated male, whereas a positive AMH test indicates the presence of ovarian or testicular tissue.
 Inconclusive AMH results might warrant follow-up testing to definitively rule in or rule out gonadal remnants.

 Note: Intact females tested after reproductive senescence may have a negative AMH test.

 - Draw a baseline blood sample in a plain red-top collection tube with no additives (i.e. no clot activators, gels, etc.)